Overv/VulkanTutorial/02_Development_environment.md

 As mentioned before, Vulkan by itself is a platform agnostic API and does not include tools for creation a window to display the rendered results.
 We'll use the [GLFW library](http://www.glfw.org/) to create a window, which supports Windows, Linux and MacOS.
 There are other libraries available for this purpose, like [SDL](https://www.libsdl.org/), but the advantage of GLFW is that it also abstracts away some of the other platform-specific things in Vulkan besides just window creation.

 To install GLFW on MacOS we will use the Homebrew package manager.
-Vulkan support is still not available on the current (at the time of this writing) stable version 3.2.1.
+Vulkan support for MacOS is still not fully available on the current (at the time of this writing) stable version 3.2.1.
 Therefore we will install the latest version of the `glfw3` package using:

 ```bash
 brew install glfw3 --HEAD